benslack19/ng-video-lecture/README.md

 # Building a GPT from scratch

 This is a forked repo of Andrej Karpathy's repo.
 I'm using it as a vehicle for better understanding transformers.
 I'm following the YouTube video [Let's build GPT: from scratch, in code, spelled out.](https://www.youtube.com/watch?v=kCc8FmEb1nY).
 I'm primarily using `gpt_learning.ipynb` to run code.
-While Karpathy used Shakespeare, I thought it'd be fun to do something different and so I used Radiohead songs from [MeetShah9](https://raw.githubusercontent.com/MeetShah9/Collection-and-exploration-of-radiohead-lyrics/refs/heads/main/data_collection/radiohead_tracks.csv).

 # Setup
 Local environment: `torch_env`